LearnOnDemandSystems/docs/lod/quick-starts/cloud-slice/configure-subscription-azure.md

 Once you have the application registration key created, you need to copy both the application ID and the API key.
 You can only do this at the time when you create the key (see the steps in the previous section identifying how to create an API key).
 Perform the following tasks to copy the application ID and API key:

 1. [] Hover your mouse over the copy glyph that appears at the end of the Application ID and click to copy that value.
-Paste it in a document or credential management application where you track credentials so that you can access it later.
-Record this value as the Cloud Subscription Client ID.
+Paste it in a document or credential management application where you track credentials so that you can access it later. **Record this value as the Application ID**.
 1. [] Select the text in the value field of the API key and copy it.
-Paste it into the same document or credential management application where you track credentials so that you can access it later.
-Record this value as the Cloud Subscription Client Secret.
+Paste it into the same document or credential management application where you track credentials so that you can access it later. **Record this value as the Application Secret**.

 ![Copy your application registration application ID, application registration object ID, and API key](images/azure-copy-app-registration-id-and-key.png)